 Parker saw that the British army was heading towards his men and ordered them further north off of Concord road.
 It did little to curb the confusion and the rebels continued to fall back.
 At that point it seemed as though Parker was going to try and avoid confrontation and allow the British to continue down the road, but in the midst of confusion Pitcairn began barking out conflicting orders that further confused his men.

 A shot was fired and it will never be known who pulled the trigger first.
 It seems unlikely that Parker or his men would be the culprits, but it could have been a provincial sniper.
 After the shot the British soldiers fired a volley and then began to chase the scattered minute men.
 The action was unorganized and at times, chaotic.
 Professional British soldiers that would show great discipline throughout the war were amateurish.
 Pitcairn continued to try and reorganize his men, but was unable to do so.
-The chaos would continue until Francis Smith arrived and sounded a ceasefire.
+The chaos would continue until Major Francis Smith arrived and sounded a ceasefire.
 Pitcairn, who would gain recognition for his bravery at Bunker Hill, should have commanded his men better.

 Pitcairn claimed that he wanted to surround the minute men and then disarm them, which may be true.
 However, he had written his true sentiments to a superior of his six weeks prior that read: